openstack/project-team-guide/doc/source/review-the-openstack-way.rst

 Code Review +2
 ==============

 The +2 vote is only available to core reviewers.
-In general, two +2 votes are required before a change can be merged, although some projects relax the requirements in certain circumstances, such as trivial changes.
+Projects are encouraged to require two +2 votes before a change can be merged, although some projects only require a single +2, and many relax the requirements in certain circumstances (such as trivial changes).
+If you are a core reviewer, check your local policies.
 Confusingly, two +1s do not equal a +2!

-Voting +2 indicates that you're happy for another core reviewer to Approve the change.
+Voting +2 without Approving indicates that you're happy for another core reviewer to Approve the change.
 If another core reviewer has already voted +2 then you would generally Approve the change at the same time.
 However, you might hold off on approval to give the author or another reviewer the chance to respond to some trivial feedback if they think it appropriate.
 If the feedback is sufficiently trivial, this is preferable to only voting +1.

 If another core reviewer had previously voted +2 on an earlier patch set, and the patch has only changed in trivial ways that you're sure they would be happy